 - Will you reward them and make them feel like good people – even heroes?

-If you don’t satisfy donors they made a good bet in investing in you, they’ll go elsewhere.
+If you don’t satisfy donors that made a good bet in investing in you, they’ll go elsewhere.

 As soon as you receive a gift, you should begin to think about how to get the next one.